We’ve put some small files called cookies on your device to make our site work.

 The NHS Long Term Plan sets out a vision for the future of the NHS and new action in relation to children and young people aged 0-25.
 To deliver these, a Children and Young People Transformation programme was established, bringing together key partners and programmes responsible for the delivery of our Long Term Plan commitments.

 The work of the Children and Young People Transformation programme is supported by the leadership of our National Clinical Director for Children and Young People, Professor Simon Kenny, supported by our national speciality advisor Matthew Clark.
 Our work is overseen by a Children and Young People Transformation Programme Board, chaired by Louise Shepherd, which brings together partners across health, care and education.
-The Board membership includes seven youth board members who ensure the voices of children and young people are represented in our shared decision making.
+The Board membership includes six young board members who ensure the voices of children and young people are represented in our shared decision making.

 The Children and Young People’s transformation team is responsible for the following: